GREATDANELADY.COM

 These 3 things "Mimic" the same symptoms as HOD which is why so many puppies are misdiagnosed.

 Note: After consulting with my own veterinarians, we have decided not to use any sulfonamide antibiotics on Great Danes because of their hypersensitivity and potential life threatening effect on this breed.
+If a culture determines it is the best suited for the infection only then would it be used on my dogs.
 We will use Cephalexin, when it is appropriate, but with a watchful eye and stop it immediately, if there are any adverse reaction

 Discussion of 3 Bone Diseases HOD, OCD and Pano